Tyus Battle’s late shot lifts Syracuse over Georgetown 72-71

-“He knocked down big shots for them,” added Patrick Ewing, making his return to the Dome as Georgetown coach after a career in the 1980s that fueled the Hoyas-Syracuse fierce Big East rivalry.
-“He’s a very good player.
-He hurt us last year and he hurt us this year.”

-Battle’s winning shot was set up by a charge drawn by the Orange’s Marek Doezaj.
+SYRACUSE, N.Y. — Tyus Battle scored 21 of his game-high 26 points in the second half, including the game winner with three seconds to go, and Syracuse overcame a 15-point deficit to defeat its longtime rival Georgetown 72-71 on Saturday.

 Battle and the Orange were woeful in the first half.
-Battle was just 1 of 8 and the Orange were just 7-of-27 shooting overall.
+Battle was just 1 of 8 and the Orange were just 7-of-27 shooting, but Battle and Syracuse (7-2) came out with a vengeance in the final 20 minutes to overtake the Hoyas (7-2) and capture their fifth-straight victory.

-“In the first half Georgetown was just more physical,” Boeheim said.
-“Our offense just wasn’t there.
-I challenged Tyus at halftime.
-He stepped it up.
-He had a monster second half.”

-“It got me going, and that’s why he’s a Hall of Famer, a great coach.
-As soon as I walked out I had the mindset to attack and get easy transition buckets and get to the foul line.”

-Elijah Hughes had 15 points and Oshae Brissett added 12 for Syracuse.
+Elijah Hughes had 15 points and Oshae Brissett added 12 for the Orange.

-Mac McClung had 18 and Greg Malinowski chipped in with 11 for Georgetown.
+Jessie Govan led the Hoyas with 22 points.
+Mac McClung had 18 and Greg Malinowski chipped in with 11.

 A 3 by Govan gave the Hoyas a 71-70 lead with just over a minute remaining.
-Dolezaj’s charge with 10 seconds to go gave Battle the opportunity for his eventual heroics.
+Marek Dolezaj drew a charge on Georgetown’s Jagan Mosely with 10 seconds to go, giving Battle the opportunity.

 Georgetown took its largest lead of the game, 37-22, on a jumper by Trey Mourning when Syracuse stormed back on a 14-2 run.
 Battle scored 10 during the surge to bring the Orange to within three at 39-36.
 The Orange closed to 47-48 on a short jumper by Battle with 11:51 left.